Inventory - Decedent Estate

 What has to be listed on an Inventory?

-For Decedent Estates, all the assets owned by the Decedent as of the date of death.
+All the assets owned by the Decedent as of the date of death – these are the assets requiring probate administration.

-For motor vehicles, boats, trailers, or motor homes, include the year, make, model, and vehicle identification number (VIN).
+• For motor vehicles, boats, trailers, or motor homes, include the year, make, model, the vehicle identification number (VIN) may be submitted on an attached MC97.

-For bank accounts, list banking institution and amount.
-Do not provide financial account numbers on this form.
+• For bank accounts, list banking institution and amount.
+Do not provide financial account numbers on the inventory form.
 If an account number is necessary to distinguish between accounts, put it on form MC 97.

 For additional information, see the instructions contained on the Inventory form (PC 577).